 Saint-Flour, EPFL Lausanne, UC Berkeley, Stanford University

-, David Aldous, Sergio A. Almada Monter, Amir
+, David Aldous, Sergio A. Almada Monter, Francois Delarue, Amir

 Farinelli, Pierre Yves Gaudreau Lamarre, Stefan Gerhold, Vadim Gorin,